ambielecki/dwa15-fall2018/servers-and-git/local-server-setup.md

 + The __M__ stands for __MySQL__ - Open-source database server.
 + The __P__ stands for __PHP__ - Web scripting language.

-In order to run, debug, and test our applications, we want to mirror this stack on our own local machines, substituting Linux for whatever operating system we use.
+In order to run, debug, and test our applications, we want to mirror this stack on our own local machines, substituting Linux for whatever operating system we use.spring-2018

 We could individually download and install Apache, PHP and MySQL on our computers, but a simpler approach is to use a program that manages all three such as [MAMP](https://mamp.info) or [XAMPP](https://www.apachefriends.org/index.html).